Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 ### Dyndolod

 DynDOLOD is an optional mod that greatly improves the appearance of distant terrain.
-It can affect your framerate, but the impact isn’t too bad & I think the visual difference is well worth it.
+It can affect your framerate, but the impact isn’t too bad and the visual difference is well worth it.

+There is nothing unique about Wildlander's DynDOLOD settings.
+Simply follow Phoenix's excellent guides: first the [SSELODGen guide](https://thephoenixflavour.com/tpf/finalisation/sselodgen/), then the subsequent [DynDOLOD guide](https://thephoenixflavour.com/tpf/finalisation/dyndolod/).

 ### Reqtificator